-(1) The faculty appeal board may conduct an administrative review when exceptional circumstances do not exist or the student has not requested a formal hearing in writing.
+(1) The faculty appeal board may conduct an administrative review when exceptional circumstances do not exist or a student has not requested a formal hearing in writing.

 (2) The procedures for conducting such administrative review are set forth in WAC 478-120-105

 .
 The chair shall maintain a record of all administrative reviews conducted by the faculty appeal board.
-At a minimum, such a record shall include all documents that were considered by the board and may include a tape recording of all testimony and all other documents related to the review.
+At a minimum, such a record shall include all documents that were considered by the board and may include an audio recording of all testimony and all other documents related to the review.

 (3) The faculty appeal board shall conduct a formal hearing when:

-(a) The student requests a formal hearing before the faculty appeal board in writing setting forth the exceptional circumstances that exist (see below); and
+(a) The respondent, and in a case involving an allegation of sexual misconduct, a complainant, requests a formal hearing before the faculty appeal board in writing setting forth the exceptional circumstances that exist (see below); and

 (b) The chair reviews the student's written request and determines that exceptional circumstances do exist.
 Additionally, the faculty appeal board may conduct a formal hearing in other circumstances as the board deems appropriate.
 If the faculty appeal board does not conduct a formal hearing, it shall conduct an administrative review of the prior decision.